testinggospels/camouflage/docs/performance-mode.md

 This will tell Camouflage to start 1 master and 4 workers utilizing 4 cores of your CPU.
 This leads to a better performance.
 For a test with 60000 RPM with latency simulation, 95th between 10 - 13 millseconds.
 Reports can be found on the **Tests** page.

+Camouflage uses NodeJS cluster module to achieve this, which means it also provides a high availability.
+If you have specfied 4 workers, Camouflage will always ensure that 4 workers are running.
+In any case if one or more of your workers crash, they will be replaced by a new worker.